AD Architecture

 Local ids are local only

-Local ids are fragment-scoped.
-They must not be used as cross-fragment identity.
+Local ids are graph-scoped.
+They must not be used as cross-graph identity.

 }